First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

-Finally, we find that the $\text{C}_\text{i}\text{N}_\text{i}$ defect complex is the global minimum configuration in the carbon-nitrogen pair-interaction space.
-Although its dissociated forms show larger formation energies, this is consistent with the formation of the N-series only observed under ion carbon-nitrogen co-implantation conditions.
-Despite the hindered formation path, their aggregation is strongly driven by the huge binding energy of the complex.
-Analysing the structures along the dissociation path, we find the most compact metastable bond-centered pair, then at the global minimum, the neighboring split dumbbell configuration.
-This latter structure is analogous to the C-center ($\text{C}_\text{i}\text{O}_\text{i}$)~\cite{Udvarhelyi_2022}.
-The last notable structure is at the next dissociation step, resulting in the second neighbor split pair configuration, where the silicon dangling bonds of the pair reconstruct to form a Humble-structure.
+Finally, we find that the $\text{C}_\text{i}\text{N}_\text{i}$ defect complex is the global minimum configuration in the carbon-nitrogen pair-interaction landscape.
+Although its dissociated forms show larger formation energies, this is consistent with the formation of the N-series only observed after ion-implantation, where the lattice damage can create high-energy metastable structures.
+Despite the hindered formation path, their aggregation is strongly driven by the huge binding energy of the complex, suggesting a high experimental formation yield after annealing.
+Analysing the structures along the steps of the dissociation path, firstly, we find the most compact metastable bond-centered pair, then at the global minimum, the neighboring split dumbbell configuration.
+This latter structure is analogous to the C-center, which is a similar aggregated $\text{C}_\text{i}\text{O}_\text{i}$ intersitital defect pair~\cite{Udvarhelyi_2022}.
+The last notable $\text{C}_\text{i}\text{N}_\text{i}$ structure is at the next dissociation step, resulting in the second neighbor split pair configuration, where the silicon dangling bonds of the pair reconstruct to form a Humble-structure.
+The visualization and further details of the calculation models are available in Fig. S3 and in Sec.
+II of the Supplemental Material~\cite{SM}.
 Based on its exceptional stability among the C-N defect configurations, we select the $\text{C}_\text{i}\text{N}_\text{i}$ complex as the candidate for the N1 core structure, which shows the largest thermal stability among the N-lines in experiments.
-Next, we search for defect candidates for the N2 core structure.
+Next, we search for the structural origin of the N2 line.